thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/troubleshooting.md

 ## Prometheus metrics

-The Spring Actuator in ThingsBoard MQTT Broker can expose some internal state metrics through Prometheus.
+The Spring Actuator in TBMQ can expose some internal state metrics through Prometheus.

-Here is a list of the metrics that ThingsBoard MQTT Broker pushes to Prometheus:
+Here is a list of the metrics that TBMQ pushes to Prometheus:

-#### MQTT Broker-specific metrics:
+#### TBMQ-specific metrics:

 - <i>incomingPublishMsg_published</i> (statsNames - <i>totalMsgs, successfulMsgs, failedMsgs</i>): stats about incoming Publish messages to be persisted in the general queue.
 - <i>incomingPublishMsg_consumed</i> (statsNames - <i>totalMsgs, successfulMsgs, timeoutMsgs, failedMsgs, tmpTimeout,